 Now, Amazon’s Vendor and Seller Central are Getting Closer

 After finding a solid product, step one for Amazon sellers is making sure that buyers are aware of what you have to offer.
-In the last year, the marketing tools that Amazon provides to vendors and sellers are becoming more like each other although they are given different names.
+In the last year, the marketing tools that Amazon provides to vendors and sellers (although they are given different names) are becoming more like each other.

 Amazon seems to be making an effort to eliminate the obvious benefits of one or the other selling platforms.

 There are many experienced e-commerce sellers that have for some time now predicted that Amazon might merge the two selling platforms.